 - a.
-Using the scores obtained from the Application Evaluation, the entire Admissions Committee votes to select, offer a position as an alternate, or have the candidate reapply. - b.
-Selections are made without regard to race, age, religion, gender, national origin, marital status, disability or any other factor protected by law. - c.
+Using the scores obtained from the Application Evaluation, the entire Admissions Committee votes to select and offer a position as an alternate or have the candidate reapply. - b.
+Selections are made without regard to race, age, religion, gender, national origin, marital status, disability, or any other factor protected by law. - c.
 Recommendations are forwarded to the Millikin University SON Graduate Studies Committee for final admission approval. - d.
-Selected Candidates: - i. will be notified within 2-4 weeks of the date of selection. - ii. must in turn notify the SON within two weeks or by the date requested in writing of their intention whether or not to accept the position in the designated class. - iii. submit the admission fee to hold the offered position.
-The fee is applied to the first semester tuition. - iii. who withdraw prior to beginning classes will need to reapply to the program.
+Selected Candidates: - i. will be notified within 2-4 weeks of the selection date. - ii. must, in turn, notify the SON within two weeks or by the date requested in writing of their intention whether or not to accept the position in the designated class. - iii. submit the admission fee to hold the offered position.
+The fee is applied to the first semester tuition. - iv.
+Those who withdraw before beginning classes must reapply to the program.